Biden tells House progressives spending package needs to be between $1.9 trillion and $2.2 trillion - KRDO

 Biden told the group, according to one of the sources, that was the range he felt Sens.
 Joe Manchin and Kyrsten Sinema would accept but did not specify further within that range.

-Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi are meeting with White House officials Monday night on the “Build Back Better Act” to discuss a path forward in negotiations, according to a Democratic source.

-The progressives on the call reiterated to the President that they remain supportive of the package and want to pass “as robust a plan as they can” through both houses of Congress, a source familiar with the call said.
+The group reiterated to the President that they remain supportive of the “Build Back Better” plan and they expressed their desire to pass “as robust a plan as they can” through both houses of Congress, a source familiar with the call said.
 Another source told CNN that Democrats agreed they need to get consensus on a deal and that “something is better than nothing.”

 Congressional Progressive Caucus Chair Pramila Jayapal thanked Biden for “his leadership” in a statement following the meeting and reiterated that the economic spending package and the bipartisan infrastructure plan should move together.